LOTI Heroes

 Allday Goods

 Plastic waste is a huge issue across almost all areas of society but the hospitality industry is a particularly bad offender – despite recycling efforts, 74% of plastic waste from the sector is sent to landfill or incinerated.
 Hugo Worsley, who’s worked in restaurants himself, wanted to try and tackle the amount of plastic waste produced in hospitality whilst also addressing the sustainability, or lack thereof, of cheap knives.
-With Allday Goods, Hugo is creating high-quality, long-lasting and affordable knives that also help divert plastic waste from landfill by recycling it to make the handles.
-And he’s now expanded out into cutlery and drink coasters soon, so watch this space for what he makes next.
+With Allday Goods, Hugo is creating high-quality, long-lasting and affordable chef’s knives and table cutlery that also help divert plastic waste from landfill (almost 1500kg so far) by recycling it to make the handles.

 Dr Ronx Ikharia

 Dr Ronx Ikharia is a trans and non-binary A&E doctor, TV presenter, mentor and activist.
 Dr Ronx studied medicine at Kings College – paying their own way through modelling, working in retail and dancing in music videos – and while there, realised that their story was unique and that, through sharing it, they could motivate and inspire young people from similar backgrounds.
 After graduating in 2011, Dr Ronx worked as an expedition field medic in India before returning to London to start their A&E career.
-Now, Dr Ronx dedicates their spare time to supporting and amplifying the voices of young people through inspirational talks and charity work.
+Now, Dr Ronx dedicates their spare time to supporting and amplifying the voices of young people through inspirational talks, charity work, writing children’s books and hosting workshops.

 @dr_ronx